Engender

 Publieke samenvatting / Public summary

-The ENGENDER project aims to realize a breakthrough in drying of food ingredient materials using a new compact drying technology, the Radial Multizone Dryer (RMD).
-In the project the RMD technology will be developed at the pilot-scale and design rules for industrial demonstration will be described.
-The expected energy savings are estimated up to 30% compared to conventional spray drying and will be confirmed for a selected set of model systems, that is, test materials.
+In the Engender project the RMD technology was further developed at pilot-scale for design rules for industrial demonstration.
+The expected energy savings were estimated up to 20-30% compared to conventional spray drying and tobe confirmed for a selected set of model systems, that is, test materials.

-The project continues on previous projects that developed the RMD concept and in which an RMD apparatus was designed and tested at the lab scale and at the pilot plant scale for the case of FrieslandCampina, namely focusing on milk spray drying.
-Efficient drying is achieved by combining radial multizone and high-G operation.
-The radial multizone operation allows to feed hot air in the radially central zone of the chamber where the droplets are injected and to feed mild temperature air in the periphery where the particles are recovered.
-High-G operation is achieved by making use of vortex chamber technology.
-The mild temperature air is injected through a number of vortex chambers to generate a rotational motion and to control the axial motion in the drying chamber.
-Droplets injected in the chamber undergo a fast initial drying upon contact with the hot air and are under the action of the high-G force rapidly evacuated to the mild temperature periphery for final drying and recovery.
+The project has been building on results from previous projects that developed the RMD concept and in which an RMD apparatus was designed and tested at the lab scale and at the pilot plant scale for the specific needs of Friesland Campina, which focused on milk spray drying and gradual scale-up.
+Efficient drying is to be achieved by combining radial multizone and high-G force operation.
+The radial multizone operation allows to feed hot air in the radially central zone of the chamber where the droplets are injected and to feed air of lower temperature in the periphery where the particles are recovered.
+High-G force operation is achieved by making use of vortex chamber technology.
+The mild temperature air is injected through a number of vortex chamber inlets to generate a rotational motion and to control the axial motion of air in the drying chamber.
+Droplets injected in the chamber undergo a fast initial drying upon contact with the hot air and areunder the action of the high-G force rapidly discharged to the mild temperature periphery for final drying and recovery.